Keyhabit/Rustic-keyboard-layout/README.md

 # The Rustic keyboard layout
-As a very well-balanced all-rounder with a fresh approach to vowel configuration and punctuation positions, this is a high-performing alternative other custom keyboard layouts, most akin to Gallium and Graphite.
+As a very well-balanced all-rounder with a fresh approach to vowel configuration and punctuation positions, this is a high-performing alternative to other custom keyboard layouts, most akin to Gallium and Graphite.

 It's named according to the many nature-related terms visible on the vowel hand (e. g. oak, yak and German Kuh, Huf).